KatharaFramework/Kathara/README.md

 ## Graphical User Interface
 You can download both Kathará and the GUI by cloning recursively using
 * `git clone --recursive https://github.com/Kidel/Kathara.git`
+Or by downloading the compiled version from the [releases](https://github.com/Kidel/Kathara/releases) page.

 Being based on Netkit, all previous [tools](http://wiki.netkit.org/index.php/Download_Contributions) still work.
 In particular we suggest [Netkit Lab Generator](https://github.com/Kidel/Netkit-Lab-Generator), a GUI that allows the easy creation of a lab configuration and the visualization of its network topology.